Opposition claims victory as Ivory Coast counts votes

-Ivory Coast's main opposition party on Sunday claimed victory in legislative elections in the West African nation, alleging that preliminary results were riddled with irregularities.
+Ivory Coast's main opposition party on Sunday claimed victory in a legislative election in the West African nation, alleging that preliminary results were riddled with irregularities.

+Saturday's vote was a key test of stability four months after violence around a disputed presidential poll claimed 87 lives in the former French colony.

-"Our concern is that the results may be manipulated," said Koffi of the centre-right Ivory Coast Democratic Party (PDCI), warning the government against "any attempt to falsify" them.
+"Our concern is that the results may be manipulated," Koffi said at a press conference, warning the government against "any attempt to falsify" them.

+The statement came after the independent electoral commission CEI announced early provisional results, which Koffi said were "strewn with fraud, tampering and manipulation".

+By mid-afternoon the CEI had announced around one-third of the results, but not enough to indicate clear trends.

 Map of Ivory Coast